Meet the Vet: Dr. Hugh of Durbin Creek Animal Hospital

 Dr. Hugh attended University of Florida (UF) College of Veterinary Medicine from 2006 - 2010.
 One of the most important things about those years, besides studying, was that Tim Tebow, who played football for Dr. Hugh's alma mater, Nease High School, started at UF that year, too!
 UF won 2 national championships in football AND 2 championships in basketball while Hugh was at UF!
 There was a ton of studying in vet school, but also lots of championship celebrations!
 Dr. Hugh graduated with honors cum laude (did we mention there was a lot of studying!) and won the Charlie F. Bild award as the best clinical student in dual track studies - large AND small animal care!

-During his time at UF Veterinary School, Dr. Hugh did externships at the local Alachua County animal shelter, local dairy farms, and small and large animal practices.
+During his time at UF Veterinary School, Dr. Hugh did externships at the local Alachua County animal shelter (hint hint: that's where our black and white office kitty, Zambrano, came from!), local dairy farms, and small and large animal practices.
 He even lived in Washington D.C. for the summer in 2009 while conducting a research study at the National Institutes of Health.

 After UF, Dr. Hugh was matched with an extremely busy specialty practice in Cooper City, South Florida for an internship.
 He did rotations on heart health, cancer, orthopedics, neurology, and emergency medicine.
 Being so close to Miami, he cared for famous pets, like NFL player Joe Namath's dog, Queen Latifah's cat, and famous bloggers!
 It was emergency medicine that he was most interested in so after the year was up, he returned to Gainesville and worked as an emergency veterinarian and enjoyed treating UF football player, and later NFL player, Percy Harvin's dog!
 Dr. Hugh then moved back home to St. Johns County to raise his family by the coast and served 17 local veterinarians from three counties in northeast Florida as an emergency veterinarian at their regional veterinary emergency center.
 During his time as an emergency veterinarian, he treated many extreme cases, like Florida black bear attacks on dogs and pets that had ingested all kinds of things like drugs, corn cobs, rubber toys, chocolate and poisonous plants.
 He treated motor vehicle collision injuries where the dog came to him and the owner went to the hospital emergency room next door, gun shot wounds, pets that had been involved in house fires, or various infections that couldn't wait until morning.
 He managed and triaged an emergency room as the only doctor on nights, weekends and holidays.
 He was able to smoothly move emergencies through exams while helping his technicians monitor sick animals that needed to stay over night and was even able to calmly prepare for and conduct emergency surgery in the middle of the night at a moments notice with a room full of clients and their pets waiting.
 His years in the emergency room allowed for amazing experiences with expertise that he brings to his current patients and animal hospital!

 Ironically, he found a space right on the road he grew up on, Racetrack Road!
-Once the space was identified, Dr. Hugh got right to work to change the zoning to allow for veterinary care, work closely with an architect to design the layout of a veterinary office in an extremely small, but state of the art space, and a local designer to plan a space that would feel like home for pets.
+Once the space was identified, Dr. Hugh got right to work to change the zoning to allow for veterinary care, work closely with an architect to design the layout of a veterinary office in an extremely small, but state of the art space, and work with a local interior designer to plan a space that would feel like home for pets.
 He knew he wanted to keep his office small, but high quality so he could continue to pass on savings to his clients.
-He also knew he wanted to name his office after a natural feature, which is Durbin Creek, a creek that runs south and west of his location and on into Julington Creek and the St. Johns River.
+He also knew he wanted to name his office after a natural feature.
+He decided on Durbin Creek, which is a tidal creek located just south of the office and runs north and west until it flows into Julington Creek, which flows west and on into the St. Johns River.

 After 2 years of searching and planning, Dr. Hugh opened Durbin Creek Animal Hospital on September 10, 2018!
 He loves meeting patients and helping them solve skin allergy problems, getting to the bottom of illnesses, curing repeated earaches, and seeing his patients in wellness situations, caring for them over their lifetime instead of just for one emergency.
 He sees dogs and cats, but also chickens, snakes, guinea pigs and rats, pigs, lizards, turtles, bunny rabbits, and anything that can fit through his door!
 He does high level surgeries at affordable rates and he can do emergency surgeries in house, saving his clients money since they don't have to go to a specialty/emergency center.
 At the same time, he's versed enough to help advise clients when it is time to problem solve with a specialist and he has a network of local doctors he works closely with in which to refer his patients.
 He still sees the occasional emergencies for his patients, but he loves the day practice care and also serving local animal shelters with low cost spays and neuters.
 He also loves spending nights and weekends with his family now that he is open regular day hours; he especially enjoys finally being home with his two young children for holidays.

-In less than two years, the word has quickly spread about Dr. Hugh's affordable care, his quiet, listening, and kind bedside manner, his office that looks like a home with no exam tables in the rooms, and how his patients climb right into his lap for their exam and are no longer scared to visit their vet.
-Families come in from all around Racetrack Road as they move to Jacksonville and the rapidly growing northeast St. Johns County area into Nocatee, Bartram Springs, Bartram Park, Durbin, Shearwater, Beachwalk and more CR 210 communities.
-Families also come from all over Northeast Florida and as far away as Daytona Beach...and even Alabama, to see Dr. Hugh!
+The word has quickly spread about Dr. Hugh's affordable care, his quiet, listening, and kind bedside manner, his office that looks like a home with no exam tables in the rooms, and how his patients climb right into his lap for their exam and are no longer scared to visit their vet.
+Families come in from all around the Northeast Florida area as they move to Jacksonville and the rapidly growing northeast St. Johns County into Nocatee, Bartram Springs, Bartram Park, Durbin Crossing, Shearwater, Beachwalk and more CR 210 communities.
+Families also come from as far away as Daytona Beach, Palm Bay...and even Alabama, to see Dr. Hugh!
 Dr. Hugh is so honored to serve his community in which he grew up, care for the many pets new to the area, and provide affordable, high quality care.
 He can't wait to meet you and your furry family!